 Crime & Safety

-YORKTOWN, NY — A Putnam County man was arrested for potentially putting the lives of three children at risk in Westchester County, according to state police.
+YORKTOWN, NY — A Putnam County man was arrested for potentially putting the life of a child at risk in Westchester County, according to state police.

 The New York State Police say that on Sunday, around 10 p.m., troopers from Stormville stopped a vehicle traveling north on the Taconic State Parkway, in the town of Yorktown, for traffic violations.